mein0819/Final_Project/README.md

 The inital database setup included cleaning the datasets and sampling the data within to create the rudimentary data structure, which could then be read into the machine learning model.

 ## Machine Learning
-For this first segment, the machine learning model chosen was a linear regression model.
+For this first segment, the machine learning model chosen was an unsupervised clustering model.
 The model took data from the provisional database to conduct some initial tests.